comoyo/blog.telenor.io/_posts/2017-01-30-UiO-Telenor-Competition.md

 ## How will this work, and how can I participate?

-1. Submit a short 1-2 page research proposal by 01.02.2017, to be evaluated by SAI and Telenor staff.
+1. Send an email with your research proposal (1-2 pages) to cecilie dot perez at telenorditigal dot com by 20.02.2017.
+Your proposal will be evaluated by SAI and Telenor staff.
 2. February 2017: the proposals that made it to the final will be announced.
 All finalists get a small prize.
 The finalists will have about one month to complete their proposed research.
 3. All finalists will receive individual guidance from SAI and Telenor.
 4. The finalists will present their findings to Telenor and SAI staff, in late March